kyh/inteligir/README.md

 # Inteligir

 > The web is a educational medium.
-Inteligir is a platform to build interactive stories and lessons through scrollytelling.
+Inteligir is a platform to build interactive lessons and visually explain them.

-#### What is scrollytelling?
+#### What does it mean to visually explain?

-Scrollytelling is a storytelling technique on the web where content unfolds as a user scrolls.
+Inteligir uses a technique on the web called scrollytelling.
+Scrollytelling is a way of storytelling where content unfolds as a user scrolls.
 Some examples in the wild:

 - [R2D3](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/)
 - [Waveforms](https://pudding.cool/2018/02/waveforms/)